trpc/trpc/www/docs/server/validators.md

     if (opts.input.townName !== 'Pucklechurch') {
       throw new TRPCError({
         code: 'FORBIDDEN',
-        message: "We don't take kindly to out-of-town folk" });
+        message: "We don't take kindly to out-of-town folk", });
     }